s0up4200/redactedhook/README.md

 `ops_apikey` is your Orpheus API key.
 Needs user and torrents privileges.

+`record_labels` is a comma-separated list of record labels to check against.

 `minsize` is the minimum allowed size **measured in bytes** you want to grab.

 `maxsize` is the max allowed size **measured in bytes** you want to grab.